jxxcarlson/blockParser/README.md

 ```
 The first argument is the line number at which
 to beginning scanning for a valid block in the
-array given in the second argument, where the
+array given in the second argument.
+The
 return type is defined as follows:

 ```elm